Joffrey Torvic

-Joffrey Torvic (born 13 November 1990) is a French Guianese footballer who plays for the French Guiana national team.
+Joffrey Torvic (born 13 November 1990) is a French Guianese footballer who plays as a forward.

 International career

 Torvic made his national team debut for French Guiana on 6 June 2018 in a 3–0 loss against Martinque.

 Torvic scored his first goal and first competitive goal on 7 September 2018, scoring the opening goal in a 5–0 win against Anguilla, as part of 2019–20 CONCACAF Nations League qualifying.